xiangyu2022/DisfreeTestAPS/README.md

   *On validating Angular Power Spectral Models for the Stochastic Gravitational-Wave Background Without Distributional Assumptions*
   submitted to *Physical Review D*.

-## Code and simulation results
+## Implementation of code and simulation results

-Two folders detail the simulations and figures produced for the submitted PRL and PRD papers.
-Specifically, *codes_PRD* includes
+Two folders, codes_PRD and codes_PRL, contain the simulations and how the figures produced for the submitted PRD and PRL papers, respectively.

+- Folder codes_PRD
-- The file *Section3_Simulation.py* shows the simulation studies considering four combinations of data-generating models shown in Section III.B.1 and Section III.C.1 shown in [2];
+-- The file *Section3_Simulation.py* shows the simulation studies considering four combinations of data-generating models shown in Section III.B.1 and Section III.C.1 shown in [2];
-- The file *PRD_Simulation_Result_for_Fig1-2* saves the simulation results above, and it has been used together with *Section3_Drawing_Fig1-2.R* to draw Figures 1-2 in [2];
+-- The folder *PRD_Simulation_Result_for_Fig1-2* saves the simulation results above (as it takes a relatively long time to run), and it has been used together with *Section3_Drawing_Fig1-2.R* to draw Figures 1-2 in [2];
-- The file *Section3_Power&TypeIerror.py* shows the statistical properties (specifically, the power and the type-I error) of the proposed distribution-free test, as described in Section III.C.2 in [2];
+-- The file *Section3_Power&TypeIerror.py* shows the statistical properties (specifically, the power and the type-I error) of the proposed distribution-free test, as described in Section III.C.2 in [2];
-- The file *Section4_Realdata_Analysis.py* with *v7* and *v8* shows the real data analysis as described in Section IV in [2];
+-- The file *Section4_Realdata_Analysis.py* with *v7* and *v8* shows the real data analysis as described in Section IV in [2];

 The folder *codes_PRL* includes

-The codes for generating the simulations plots takes a relatively long time to run for simulation, so we provide our simulation results
-[here for PRL paper](https://github.com/xiangyu2022/Distfree_Test_SGWB_Models/tree/main/Codes_PRL/PRL_Simulation_Result) and [here for PRD paper](https://github.com/xiangyu2022/Distfree_Test_SGWB_Models/tree/main/Codes_PRD/PRD_Simulation_Result_for_Fig1-2) for your reference.

-## Implementation of the codes

-The codes for generating the simulations can be found [here](https://github.com/xiangyu2022/Distfree_Test_SGWB_Models/blob/main/Codes_PRL/PRL_Simulation.py).

-These simulation results can be used to directly generate the plots in our paper through [the R file](https://github.com/xiangyu2022/Distfree_Test_SGWB_Models/blob/main/Codes_PRL/PRL_plots.R).
+- The file *PRL_Simulation.py* shows the simulation studies considering four combinations of data-generating models shown in Section III of [1];
+- The folder *PRL_Simulation_Result* saves the simulation results above, and it has been used together with *PRL_plots.R* to draw Figure 1 in Section 3 of [1].

-For technical inquiries, please reach out to Xiangyu Zhang at zhan6004@umn.edu.
+For any technical inquiries, please reach out to Xiangyu Zhang at zhan6004@umn.edu.

 ## Tutorials on performing distribution-free tests for your models